Pocket money – from what age, how much and what for?

 Tip 8: Let them have their own experiences

 Children develop their competence in dealing with money in different ways: through discussions, by watching others and – a particularly effective method – through practice.
 Most parents use pocket money as training ground for initial experiences in handling money.
 Parents often wonder how much responsibility they can entrust to their children.
-In the following video, one mother shows how she handles this:

 Encouraging your children to be responsible with their own money pays off